 Created in 1999, this working group promotes the reading and discussion of texts in the field of Marxism and Marxist cultural theory.
 Our meetings are every other Tuesday at 7 pm in Room 116 of the Whitney Humanities Center (53 Wall Street, New Haven).
 New members are always welcome and we are open to any and all disciplines—students and faculty from multiple fields attend regularly.

 Readings are selected by the group at the beginning of each semester and made available to group members a week before the meeting.
 Anyone is free to suggest a reading, provided that he or she is willing to present it to the group.
 We read both classic texts of Marxist thought and more recent work, depending on the group’s interests.
-Themes of recent interest include the legacy and fate of postcolonial theory; socialist feminism; black Marxist thought; autonomist Marxist traditions; financialization; critiques of neoliberal temporality; Marxism’s relationship to queer theory and affect theory; Marxist readings of Native history; Marxist theories of the state; and Marxist literary and art criticism.
-We also frequently adjust our reading to respond to recent political and intellectual events, such as the Arab Spring; the emergence of Occupy Wall Street; the victory of SYRIZA in Greece and related political developments in Europe; and the death of Stuart Hall; the success of left-wing politicians like Bernie Sanders and Jeremy Corbyn; and the centenary of the Bolshevik revolution.
+Themes of recent interest include the legacy and fate of postcolonial theory; socialist feminism; black Marxist thought; autonomist Marxist traditions; financialization; Marxism’s relationship to queer theory and affect theory; Marxist readings of Native history; Marxist theories of the state; and Marxist literary and art criticism.
+We also frequently adjust our reading to respond to relevant political and intellectual events, such as the Arab Spring; the emergence of Occupy Wall Street and Black Lives Matter; the victory of SYRIZA in Greece and related political developments in Europe; the death of Stuart Hall; the success of left-wing politicians like Bernie Sanders and Jeremy Corbyn; and the centenary of the Bolshevik revolution.

-We have also organized summer reading groups and in the past summers have read Marx’s Capital and the Grundrisse, and, most recently, Thomas Piketty’s Capital in the Twenty-First Century.
+We occasionally organize summer reading groups to tackle larger reading projects; in past summers we have read Marx’s Capital and the Grundrisse and Thomas Piketty’s Capital in the Twenty-First Century.

 Medieval Britain was a site of encounter between languages and peoples for nearly a thousand years, and the scholarship that seeks to understand it mirrors this diversity in its subjects and approaches.
 This interdisciplinary working group provides a monthly venue for graduate students working on any and all aspects of Medieval Britain, focusing in particular on English literary texts, to share work in progress with an audience of their peers and select faculty visitors.
 Presenters receive rigorous feedback through a formal response and open discussion.